Board Nominations for 2022 are officially closed!

 What hopes do you have for The Cannabis Alliance in the next three years?

 I hope to see the Cannabis Alliance continue it’s work building a strong foundation for a fair, equal, and sustainable cannabis industry.
 And help break down the stigma and prejudices of the past.
-I would also like to see more standardized testing practices to ensure the safety for patients, and all cannabis consumers.
+I would like to see cannabis treated like medicine and patients not having to pay tax on their medicine.
 I don’t believe people should still be in jail because of this plant, and we all should be able to grow at home.

 The Cannabis Alliance Board is a working board, how will you balance board commitments with other demands on your time?